wovo/torsor/readme.md

 but the result is a duration, rather than a moment in time.

-In terms of scales, for a value type that denotes a ratio scale value (a value for which addition yields a value on the same scale), the torsor of that type is the corresponding interval scale (anchored) type.
+In terms of scales, for a value type that denotes a ratio scale value (a value for which addition yields a value on the same scale), a torsor of that type is a corresponding interval scale (anchored) type.

-In mathematical terms, the set of moments in time is the *torsor* of the set of time durations.
+In mathematical terms, the set of moments in time is a *torsor* of the set of time durations.

-Examples of ratio scales and their corresponding torsors (anchored interval scales) are:
+Examples of ratio scales and corresponding torsors (anchored interval scales) are:

 | ratio scale **T**         | interval scale **torsor< T >**   |